 The entrance, ground floor exhibits and restrooms at Erchless Estate are wheelchair accessible.
-Exhibits on the ground floor include Hair: The Long and The Short of It, the 1920s kitchen and butler's pantry, plus the parlour and sitting room inside the restored Chisholm family home.
+Exhibits on the ground floor include the 1920s kitchen, butler's pantry, parlour and sitting room inside the restored Chisholm family home.

 The second floor is accessed by stairs only (17 steps).
 Exhibits on the second floor include restored bedrooms, Oakville's Black History exhibit and The Underground Railroad - Next Stop Freedom! multimedia presentation.

 To request accommodation prior to your visit please call us at 905-338-4400.

 August: Open Wednesday, Thursday, Saturday and Sunday from 1:30 to 4 p.m.

 Oakville's first post office was built in 1835 and was originally located at Colborne (now Lakeshore) and Navy Street.
 It was moved to Lakeside Park in 1952 where it became Oakville's first museum.
 Today, it's open during the summer for tours and postal-related activities including writing with a quill pen.

 Oakville's First Post Office is not wheelchair accessible.

 Visit the QEPCCC facility page for current hours.

 Our state-of-the-art satellite gallery at QEPCCC features major exhibitions that explore fascinating stories of our town.
 Visit our exhibit page for listings or take a virtual tour of The Art of the Hat exhibit on Google Maps.